jzell001/Transient-Execution-Attacks/POC3-meltdown/README.md

+Credit for this work goes to the Institute of Applied Information Processing and Communications (IAIK) https://www.iaik.tugraz.at/ and can be found here: https://github.com/IAIK/meltdown

 # Meltdown Proof-of-Concept

 This repository contains several applications, demonstrating the [Meltdown bug](https://meltdownattack.com).
 For technical information about the bug, refer to the paper: